U.S. economy grows 3 per cent in third quarter on inventories, trade

 The U.S. economy unexpectedly maintained a brisk pace of growth in the third quarter as an increase in inventory investment and a smaller trade deficit offset a hurricane-related slowdown in consumer spending and a decline in construction.

-Gross domestic product increased at a 3.0 per cent annual rate in the July-September period after expanding at a 3.1 per cent pace in the second quarter, the Commerce Department said on Friday.
+Gross domestic product increased at a 3.0 per cent annual rate in the July-September period, also supported by strong business spending on equipment, the Commerce Department said on Friday.
+The economy grew at a 3.1 per cent pace in the second quarter.

-The department said while it was impossible to estimate the overall impact of hurricanes Harvey and Irma on third-quarter GDP, preliminary estimates showed that the back-to-back storms had caused losses of $121.0-billion in privately owned fixed assets and $10.4-billion in government-owned fixed assets.
+The government said while it was impossible to estimate the overall impact of hurricanes Harvey and Irma on third-quarter GDP, preliminary estimates showed that the back-to-back storms had caused losses of $121.0-billion in privately owned fixed assets and $10.4-billion in government-owned fixed assets.

 Harvey and Irma struck parts of Texas and Florida in late August and early September.
-Hurricane Maria, which destroyed infrastructure in Puerto Rico and the Virgin Islands, had no impact on third-quarter GDP growth as the islands are not included in the United State's national accounts.
+Hurricane Maria, which destroyed infrastructure in Puerto Rico and the Virgin Islands, had no impact on third-quarter GDP growth as the islands are not included in the United States' national accounts.

-Economists polled by Reuters had forecast the economy growing at a 2.5 per cent pace in the third quarter.
+Economists had forecast the economy growing at a 2.5 per cent pace in the third quarter.

+"This is a positive report for an economy that was battered by two hurricanes late in the quarter but it is not as strong as the headline 3.0 per cent growth might suggest," said John Ryding, chief economist at RDQ Economics in New York.

 Excluding inventory investment, the economy grew at a 2.3 per cent rate, slowing from the second quarter's 2.9 per cent pace.
+A measure of domestic demand also decelerated to a 2.2 per cent rate from the April-June period's 3.3 per cent pace.

-With post-hurricane labor market, retail sales and industrial production data already showing an acceleration in underlying economic activity, Friday's report will probably have no impact on monetary policy in the near term.
+With post-hurricane labor market, retail sales and industrial production data already showing an acceleration in underlying economic activity, the mixed GDP report will probably have no impact on monetary policy in the near term.

-Federal Reserve Chair Janet Yellen cautioned last month that economic growth in the third quarter "will be held down" by the severe disruptions caused by the hurricanes.

 The U.S. central bank is expected to increase interest rates for a third time this year in December.